giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 The next requirement focuses on the type of bottleneck structure an ALTO server must compute:

 - Requirement 1B (R1B).
-The ALTO server MUST support the computation of at least one bottleneck structure type from {{types_bs}}.
-It is also RECOMMENDED that the ALTO server implements at least the path gradient graph (PGG).
+The ALTO server MUST at least support the computation of one bottleneck structure type from {{types_bs}}.
+Depending on the network information available (e.g., presence of QoS class information), the ALTO server MAY support all the three bottleneck structure types, in which case the ALTO client MAY be able to choose the bottleneck structure type for retrieval.
+Also, it is RECOMMENDED that the ALTO server supports the computation of the path gradient graph (PGG) as the default bottleneck structure implementation for retrieval by the ALTO clients.

 ## Requirement 2: Information Received from the Network